Traveling to Canada during Covid-19: What you need to know before you go - KVIA

 Citizens and permanent residents are allowed to enter Canada, but if unvaccinated they must quarantine for 14 days.

 Vaccinated US citizens and permanent residents will be permitted to enter Canada from August 9.
-International travelers may enter from September 7 if conditions remain favorable.
+Vaccinated international travelers may enter from September 7 if conditions remain favorable.

 A few conditions still apply for all travelers, however.
 People older than five flying into Canada are required to provide written or electronic documentation showing they received a negative result from a Covid-19 PCR or RT-LAMP test conducted within 72 hours before their scheduled boarding.